-- tenant and landlord's name, address and contact details - address of the property rented - date the tenancy began and how long the term is for - amount of rent and how often it is paid - deposit amounts this is usually mentioned on the tenancy agreement, but it may not be clear as to whether it has been paid - signatures in all relevant places by all tenants and landlord/agent
+- tenant and landlord's name, address and contact details - address of the property rented - date the tenancy began - amount of rent and how often it is paid - deposit amounts (this is usually mentioned on the tenancy agreement, but it may not be clear as to whether it has been paid) - signatures in all relevant places by all tenants and landlord or agent

 An expired tenancy agreement is also acceptable evidence.
-Once expired, they automatically convert to become 'Statutory Periodic' agreements' or 'Rolling Tenancy' agreements if a notice to quit is not served.
+Once expired, these automatically convert to become 'Statutory Periodic' agreements' or 'Rolling Tenancy' agreements if a notice to quit is not served.